School Shooting Leaves One Injured at Ingraham High School in North Seattle

-At 11 am, the Seattle Police Department (SPD) arrested a suspect in the ongoing investigation of the shooting at Ingraham High School earlier this morning.
-The shooting injured one student.
-Medics transported the student to Harborview to treat the life-threatening gunshot wound.
+At 11 am, the Seattle Police Department (SPD) arrested a male suspect in the ongoing investigation of what is believed to be a "targeted" shooting at Ingraham High School earlier this morning.
+SPD recovered a gun from the suspect's backpack but cannot say with certainty if it was used to shoot the victim, who died from the gunshot wound at Harborview.

-SPD and the Seattle Public School District (SPS) have not shared many details other than a rough timeline.
+SPD and Seattle Public Schools (SPS) have not shared many details other than a rough timeline.
 SPD received reports of the shooting just before 10 am and, according to a press release from the department, the police secured the site.

 One student wounded after reports of a shooting inside #Ingraham High School in North Seattle @KING5Seattle pic.twitter.com/Fvyo5ibicL— Sebastian Robertson (@srobertsontv) November 8, 2022

-SPS held the students in lockdown until noon, when they released the students from school.
-According to the school, cops set up a reunification site at Meridian Ave North and North 135th St, where parents can meet their children.
-Officials ask that family members meet their children at the reunification site and not at the school itself.
+SPS kept the students under lockdown until noon, when they released them from school.
+According to the district, cops set up a reunification site at Meridian Ave North and North 135th St, where families can meet their children.
+Officials ask that family members meet their kids at the reunification site and not at the school itself.
+The district suspended all activities at the school and canceled class at Ingraham for Wednesday.

+At a press conference in response to the shooting, Chief Adrian Diaz said he couldn't confirm any of the rumors or claims circulating online.
+He wouldn't comment on the ages or names of the suspect and the victim or say what led up to the shooting, as the department still needs to review surveillance footage and interview eye-witnesses.
+The department said they spoke with a person who rode the bus with the suspect, and so far they do not believe that person was involved.

 While waiting for more answers, parents, students, and the larger community expressed their anger, fear, and grief on social media.